vyos/vyos-documentation/docs/services/dhcp.rst

 Refer to isc-dhcp's dhcpd.conf manual for more information: https://kb.isc.org/docs/isc-dhcp-44-manual-pages-dhcpdconf

+Quotes can be used inside parameter values by replacing all quote characters with the string ``&quot;``.
+They will be replaced with literal quote characters when generating dhcpd.conf.

 Example
 ^^^^^^^

 .. opcmd:: set service dhcp-server shared-network-name dhcpexample subnet 192.0.2.0/24 static-mapping example static-mapping-parameters "option domain-name-servers 192.0.2.11, 192.0.2.12;"

    Override the static-mapping's dns-server with a custom one that will be sent only to this host.

+.. opcmd:: set service dhcp-server shared-network-name dhcpexample subnet 192.0.2.0/24 static-mapping example static-mapping-parameters "option pxelinux.configfile &quot;pxelinux.cfg/01-00-15-17-44-2d-aa&quot;;"

+   An option that takes a quoted string is set by replacing all quote characters with the string ``&quot;`` inside the static-mapping-parameters value.
+   The resulting line in dhcpd.conf will be
+   ``option pxelinux.configfile "pxelinux.cfg/01-00-15-17-44-2d-aa";``.

 Operation Mode
 --------------